Why sick or premature babies feel stressed in the NICU

-Premature babies can experience different kinds of stress in the neonatal intensive care unit (NICU).
+Sick or premature babies can experience different kinds of stress in the neonatal intensive care unit (NICU).

 If what you do seems to calm your baby, keep doing it.
 If it doesn’t, stop.

-- wrapping your baby
+- Wrap your baby.

 Working with NICU staff